asamirsherif/Payment-Analytics-ETL/README.md

 *   **Output Directory**:
     *   The application defaults to creating and using an `output/` folder in the project's root directory.
     *   This can be changed temporarily via the "Browse..." button in the "Output" tab of the GUI.
+    *   The `.gitignore` file is configured to ignore the `output/` directory and the `src/.env` file, preventing accidental versioning of results and credentials.
 *   **`paths.json`**:
     *   Located in `src/paths.json`.
     *   Historically used for various path configurations, including `output_dir`.